OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Content Provider Permission Enforcement

-Permissions are applied via `android:permission` attribute within the `<provider>` tag restrict access to data in a ContentProvider.
+Permissions applied via `android:permission` attribute within the `<provider>` tag restrict access to data in a ContentProvider.
 Content providers have an important additional security facility called URI permissions which is described next.
 Unlike the other components, ContentProviders have two separate permission attributes that can be set, `android:readPermission` restricts who can read from the provider, and `android:writePermission` restricts who can write to it.
 If a ContentProvider is protected with both read and write permissions, holding only the write permission does not also grant read permissions.

 The permissions are checked when you first retrieve a provider (if you don't have either permission, a SecurityException is thrown), and as you perform operations on the provider.
 Using ContentResolver.query() requires holding the read permission; using ContentResolver.insert(), ContentResolver.update(), ContentResolver.delete() requires the write permission.
 In all of these cases, not holding the required permission results in a SecurityException being thrown from the call.